Pigzaum/drsa_bmp/README.md

 ## Compile and Run instructions

-* This code accept only graphs in the Matrix Market Format as input.
+* This code accept only adjacency matrices in the Matrix Market Format as input (in the "instances_hb" you can find an matrix example).
 See http://math.nist.gov/MatrixMarket for details.
 * Go to the drsa folder and to compile type: $ make
 * To run execute the exec_drsa file: $ ./exec_drsa